my-personal-project-organization/my-personal-project/README.md

 2.  **Install dependencies:**

     ```bash
-    npm install  # Or yarn install, or pnpm install
+    npm install
     ```

 3.  **Configure Firebase:**

-    - Create a file `src/environments/environment.ts` (and `src/environments/environment.prod.ts` for production).
+    - If you run the project automatically it will create a file `src/environments/environment.ts` (and `src/environments/environment.prod.ts` for production).
     - Add your Firebase configuration to these files:

       ```typescript